-I am a philosophy MA student currently based in Norwich, UK and work with a charity called The Philosophy Foundation, running philosophy workshops in schools and in the community.
+I am a philosophy MA graduate currently based in Norwich, in the UK, who occasionally runs philosophy workshops in schools and in the community.

 What is philosophy?